alexpichel/okb-gatsby/content/posts/2016-04-25--scram/index.md

 date: "2016-04-25"
 cover: /assets/policing.png
 logo: /assets/agency/medford-police-logo.png
+agencyid: "medford-pd"
+agency: "Medford Police Department"
 category: "Policing"
 tags:
-  - "crime prevention"
+  - "Crime Prevention"
-  - "property crime"
+  - "Property Crime"
-  - "technology"
+  - "Technology"
 subTitle: "Program encourages citizens to register their security cameras with MPD to help investigators have timely access to potential footage of crimes that have been committed."
 ---